A Puzzle Piece for the Trans* History – Dora Richter’s Baptism Record Found

 • In addition, there is a marginal note about the birth and the marriage of the parents, with a different handwriting.
 Mentioning this data directly here is rather unusual, perhaps this happened when the note on the name change was added.
 Due to that, the father was born on July 9, 1862, the mother on April 14, 1867, and the marriage took place on April 29, 1890.

 Rudolf is the second child of the parents, about 2 years after the wedding, the mother was 25 years old at birth, the father 29.
-The mother’s sister was apparently a midwife and godmother at the same time.

 All participants (except for one godfather) lived close to each other and were already born in Seifen.